DanielMorales9/FunctionalProgrammingPrinciplesInScala/README.md

-# Assignments and Solutions of the Functional Programming Principles In Scala
+# Functional Programming Principles In Scala
+Assignments and Solutions of the Coursera course